 My dissertation, Bedwritten: Middle English Medicine and the Ailing Author, examines the intersection of medical care and literature in late medieval England.
-Centering on texts produced by writers who were ailing or impaired, I argue that late medieval healthcare, enacted through daily acts of bodily maintenance, played a more influential role in contemporary literature than has yet been discussed.
-This project foregrounds extracanonical medical texts like medieval recipe collections and leechbooks in order to better understand the embodied experiences of illness described by authors like Julian of Norwich, John Audelay, William Dunbar, and Thomas Hoccleve.
-Unlike these canonical texts, leechbooks, remedy books, recipe collections, and other miscellanies frequently go unstudied outside of the discipline of medical history because of their textual complexity.
-They often contain hundreds of recipes added and emended over time, in many cases by multiple generations of readers.
-One example is Huntington Library MS HU 1051, a medical and scientific miscellany written by at least thirteen people throughout the fifteenth and sixteenth centuries.
-These understudied manuscripts provide indispensable evidence of what it was like to think, read, and write about the ailing body while existing within it, a question that has become pivotal across both the humanities and the sciences with the rise of interdisciplinary fields like critical disability studies.
+Centering on Middle English texts produced by writers who were ailing or impaired, my work argues that late medieval healthcare, enacted through daily acts of bodily maintenance, played a more influential role in contemporary literature than has yet been discussed.
+This project foregrounds extracanonical medical works like recipe collections and leechbooks in order to better understand the embodied experiences of illness described by authors like Julian of Norwich, John Audelay, William Dunbar, and Thomas Hoccleve.

 Peer Reviewed Publications: